Block Editor

 Preview Before Publication #

-As Web Managers will be aware, a website can be viewed over a range of devices including tablets and mobile phones, in addition to desktop monitors typically used for editing.
-WordPress has the capability, together with browser technology to reconfigure web pages to match screen size.
-For this reason, some Site Builder features (i.e. sidebars) are not available in SiteWorks, as they may get re-located to the bottom of the page when displayed on a mobile device.
+As Web Managers will be aware, a website can be viewed on devices including tablets and mobile phones, in addition to desktop monitors typically used for editing.
+WordPress, together with browser technology, can reconfigure web pages to match screen size.
+For this reason, some Site Builder features (e.g., sidebars) are not available in SiteWorks, as they may get relocated to the bottom of the page when displayed on a mobile device.

 Two approaches are available to preview content before publication, either using the WordPress function or those offered by the web browser.